 With this information we can deduce that despite Dyntrac’s .500″ wall thickness, the Teraflex and Dynatrac are going to be close in strength.
 Teraflex says their 3.25″ x .375″ tube is stronger than their old 3″ x .500″ but Dynatrac’s additional .125″ diameter must make it very similar to the current Teraflex.
 The Spicer is the thinnest tube at .370″ but having a tube 1/4″ greater than the next closest more than makes up for the meager .005″ deficiency in wall thickness, making it the clear winner in strength.

 Dispite the Spicer tube being the strongest, it does it without being the heaviest.
 The cross-sectional area of the Dynatrac front axle tube is 4.12 square inches, Spicer is 3.64, Teraflex is 3.39, and Currie uses the lightest at 3.09.
 As you would expect the Currie tube is the lightest, but the Dynatrac tube, although not the strongest, is the heaviest.
 This doesn’t mean that the weight of the entire assembled axle will necessarily finish in this order, but it’s an ingredient.

 When you make significant axles changes you have to buy new driveshafts, so why not go big?
-Spicer went 1350, everybody else defers to the smaller 1310, requiring an upgrade to get 1350's.
+Spicer went 1350 as standard, everybody else defers to the smaller 1310, requiring an upgrade to get 1350’s.
 Spicer wins here too.